BryanKinzer/zener-pinning-PRISMS-PF/README.md

 In the future, the code will be cleaned up and annotated for better readability.
 This is a temporary location for this code.
 In the near future, this code is planned to be housed at the Materials Common for a more permanent location.

 Code is avaible for use with proper citation.
-Proper citation details will be provided when available.
-For now, please cite this Github page.
+Current preprint link is https://arxiv.org/abs/2207.07153.